ryanfelipe8/companion-module-greengo-intercom/companion/HELP.md

 There are a few configuration options, of which currently only the first two are required to run this Companion module:

-- **Device IP:** Here, you should enter the IP address of the Green-GO device you want to control.
+- **Device IP:** Match this to your Green-GO device's IPv4 address and avoid using broadcast addresses to prevent receiving conflicting states.
 - **Control Port:** Specify the UDP port that is utilized for OSC messages.
 Please ensure the port number matches the one specified in your [osc-remote.gg5t](https://github.com/bitfocus/companion-module-greengo-intercom/blob/master/osc-remote.gg5t) Green-GO script.
 - **Device Type:** This option is a placeholder.
 It currently _serves no function_ and can be ignored.<br>Once the Green-GO firmware exposes OSC endpoints, this placeholder will define available states and variables.
 - **Channel Count:** Define the number of channels (1 - 6) to control the amount of actions, feedbacks, presets, and variables created for this module.
 Using a lower number of channels can improve performance and reduce network load.